-The PhD degree in biology involves course work and original research using state-of-the-art techniques and facilities.
+The PhD degree is a 4-5 year (typically) program that involves course work and original research using state-of-the-art techniques and facilities.
 Students also have the opportunity to develop teaching skills in a variety of undergraduate teaching labs.
 All students are expected to publish their work in peer reviewed scientific journals.

 The PhD research effort typically requires four to five years.
 Students begin their research with a faculty advisor in the first year.
 In consultation with the advisor and Thesis Committee, the student develops a plan for an independent research project that culminates in a written thesis, public seminar and oral thesis defense.

 For details on PhD program requirements, please consult the Graduate Bulletin.